 Biography

-Dr Walter Lee specialises in Chinese international relations, in particular the competition and cooperation that China engages in global governance.
-He has a broad interest in intellectual history, knowledge production, and cross-disciplinary research that brings Political Science and the Humanities into conversation.
-An exemplary outcome is his latest research monograph Principles and Laws in World Politics: Classical Chinese Perspectives on Global Conflict (World Scientific Publishing, 2022, 524 pages).
+Dr Walter Lee specialises in Chinese international relations, in particular China's epistemological and moral roles played in global governance.
+He has a broad interest in intellectual history, knowledge production, life philosophy, and multidisciplinary research that examines world politics from the Humanities perspectives.
+An exemplary outcome is his latest research monograph Principles and Laws in World Politics: Classical Chinese Perspectives on Global Conflict (Singapore; Hackensack, NJ: World Scientific Publishing, 2022, 524 pages).

 - Intellectual history and knowledge production